ldvhuy09/some_notes/Error-handling-restapi-spring.md

 > Multiple *@ExceptionHandler* to **single, global* error handling component.

-Not only simple but also flexibility:
+Not only simple but also flexibley:

 ## Publish a File